Global X AgTech & Food Innovation ETF (NYSEARCA:KROP) Shares Down 2.3%

 Institutional Inflows and Outflows

-A hedge fund recently raised its stake in Global X AgTech & Food Innovation ETF stock.
-UBS Group AG boosted its position in Global X AgTech & Food Innovation ETF (NYSEARCA:KROP – Get Rating) by 457.3% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 2,959 shares of the company’s stock after buying an additional 2,428 shares during the quarter.
-UBS Group AG owned approximately 0.69% of Global X AgTech & Food Innovation ETF worth $42,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+An institutional investor recently raised its position in Global X AgTech & Food Innovation ETF stock.
+UBS Group AG lifted its holdings in shares of Global X AgTech & Food Innovation ETF (NYSEARCA:KROP – Get Rating) by 457.3% in the 4th quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 2,959 shares of the company’s stock after purchasing an additional 2,428 shares during the quarter.
+UBS Group AG owned 0.69% of Global X AgTech & Food Innovation ETF worth $42,000 at the end of the most recent quarter.

 Recommended Stories